-Subsequent to year end, as authorized by the Commonwealth of Massachusetts, the City advance refunded \$99,860,000 of general obligation bonds through the issuance of \$98,274,000 of general obligation refunding bonds on July 7, 2005.
+As authorized by the Commonwealth of Massachusetts, the City advance refunded \$99,860,000 of general obligation bonds through the issuance of \$98,274,000 of general obligation refunding bonds on July 7, 2006.
 Proceeds (net of bond premiums, issuance costs and other closing costs) were used to purchase \$107,143,336 of U.S. Government securities which were deposited in an irrevocable trust with an escrow agent to provide for all future debt service payments of the refunded bonds.
-As a result, the refunded bonds are considered defeased and the liabilities therefore will be removed from the financial statements in FY2006.
+As a result, the refunded bonds are considered defeased and the liabilities therefore have been removed from the financial statements.
 Through this advance refunding, the City has taken advantage of lower interest rates to realize a decrease in its aggregate debt service payments by approximately \$7,658,000 over the next 10 years.
 The City also realized an economic gain (the difference between the present values of the debt service payments of the refunded and refunding bonds) of approximately \$5,698,410.
-Subsequent to the refinancing, \$99,860,000 of the bonds refunded remain outstanding and are considered defeased.
+At June 30, 2006, \$99,860,000 of the bonds refunded remains outstanding and are considered defeased.